 Know what controls are being used to protect the data.
 Are they operating as designed and are they operating effectively?

-If you’d like to read the entire How to Design a Cloud Data Protection Strategy white paper you can read it here!
+If you’d like to see more from the How to Design a Cloud Data Protection Strategy white paper you can read a full copy here!